-several aspects of amodal representations (e.g., a finite set of basic components, compositional structure, view-point invariance).
-Thus, geon theory is closer to the amodal end of the modal-amodal continuum than, for instance, a visual image of an object (see Figure 3).
+Propositional representations constitute another typical example.
+Traditionally, these representations are held to be symbolic codes emerging from combining elementary building blocks of meaning.
+These representations can be combined or "composed" into more complex propositional representations in much the same way words are combined into sentences (Frege, 1892).
+Thus, like language, propositional representations are held to be compositional.
+In this sense, propositional representations are often considered to be linguistic representations and are usually supposed to be the language of thought, according to traditional theories in cognitive science (Fodor, 2008; Pinker, 1999).
+Like modal representations, amodal representations can be simple (e.g., capturing only a single attribute or entity) or highly complex (e.g., capturing a series of events and situations interconnected by causal relations and involving many different objects and attributes).
+Although propositional representations are certainly a prime example of amodal representations, amodal representations need not necessarily be language-like.
+For instance, a representation of an object in terms of elementary geons (cf. the recognition-by-components theory of Biederman, 1987), as opposed to several viewpoint-specific holistic object representations (cf. Tarr & Bülthoff, 1995), is nonlinguistic but shares several aspects of amodal representations (e.g., a finite set of basic components, compositional structure, view-point invariance).
+Thus, Geon theory is closer to the amodal end of the modal-amodal continuum than, for instance, a visual image of an object (see Fig. 3).
 In addition, although proposals for amodal representations with a compositional structure seem particularly suited to accounting for meaning representations in language and other higher-level cognitive processes (such as reasoning or problem-solving), they have also been postulated in other domains of cognition, such as in action planning (e.g., Glover, 2004).